 To create a compelling employee value proposition, consider discussing it with potential candidates to know what they prefer.
-Focus on evoking passion rather than on the compensation.
+Focus on evoking passion rather than on compensation.
 Most people prefer to work in a meaningful and peaceful work environment, even at the expense of a higher salary.

 5. Leverage your employees